apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 ## Summary

-In this section you learned:

-- How to add adjust a request, including adding an authentication header, before the request hits the network
+In this section you learned how to add adjust a request, including adding an authentication header, before the request hits the network.
-- How to pass a single item to a mutation that takes an array of items
-- How to handle the information which comes back from a mutation
-- How to specify a cache policy to force a fetch from the network when necessary

 In the next section, you'll learn more about how to get details in a reusable fashion and how to work with the cache directly in [Fragments and Cache Manipulation](./tutorial-fragments-and-cache).